4dboard/Proxy-yxorP/docs/classes/Twig/Loader/ChainLoader.md

 | `$name` | **mixed** | The template name |
 | `$time` | **mixed** | Timestamp of the last modification time of the<br />cached template |

 **Return Value:**

-true if the template is fresh, false otherwise
+true if the template is fresh, false otherwise yxorP::get('REQUEST')

-***

-***
-> Automatically generated from source code comments on 2022-06-25 using [phpDocumentor](http://www.phpdoc.org/) and [saggre/phpdocumentor-markdown](https://github.com/Saggre/phpDocumentor-markdown)